gazebosim/docs/ionic/GUI_tutorial.md

 * **Left-click**: select entity
 * **Right-click**: opens menu with options:
   * *Move to*: center the scene on an entity
-  * *Follow*: choose an entity for the view to  stay centered on, whether it moves or you pan around
+  * *Follow*: open a submenu with different options to choose the view behaviour, whether it moves or you pan around
+  * *Track*: choose an entity for the view to track
   * *Remove*: erase the entity from the simulation
   * *Copy*: copy the entity to the virtual clipboard
   * *Paste*: paste the entity from the virtual clipboard creating a duplicate